Cabrini Health Paediatric Ward

-Redevelopment of the Cabrini Paediatric Ward brought its visual identity in line with the rest of the Cabrini Malvern Precinct and aligned the department with Cabrini’s quality of care vision.
+Redevelopment of the Cabrini Health Paediatric Ward brought its visual identity in line with the rest of the Cabrini Malvern precinct and aligned the department with Cabrini’s quality of care vision.

 Cabrini is a charitable Catholic institution caring for children and adolescents since 2005.
 It treats 3,000 inpatients and 2,500 day cases annually — from emergency surgeries and treatment to complicated, elective procedures.

 The former Cabrini Children’s Centre had been instrumental in helping the Victorian Department of Health and Human Services develop a statewide paediatric observation chart, and was the first private hospital to use these charts.